codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 lightbox="true"
 file="/images/pipeline/monitoring/quick-pipeline-metrics.png"
 url="/images/pipeline/monitoring/quick-pipeline-metrics.png"
-alt="Pipeline running metrics"
-caption="Pipeline running metrics"
-max-width="95%"
+alt="Metrics for running pipeline" caption="Metrics for running pipeline" max-width="95%"
 %}

-To view memory and disk usage for the pipeline (running or completed), click the **Metrics** tab at the bottom of the Build page.
+* To view memory and disk usage for running and completed pipelines, click the **Metrics** tab at the bottom of the Build page.

+  * Memory usage: View build memory usage (Y-axis) for the duration of the build run (X-axis).
-The disk usage is computed against the maximum [disk space set for the build]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#runtime), shown at the top of the Y-axis.
-The X-axis shows the actual usage along the pipeline's execution timeline.
-Mouse over the dots to see the precise usage at different points in time.
+  * Disk usage: View disk usage (Y-axis) for the duration of the build (X-axis).
+The red line is set at 90% of the maximum disk space.
+To see the precise usage at different points in time, mouse over the dots.
+  Viewing the disk usage for builds, allows you to more accurately define the [minimum disk space for the build volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#runtime).